AFNIC/Mutual-Authentication-via-DANE/Key-Management-in-the-Internet.md

 [Previously](LoRaWAN-Key-Sharing-Challenge.md), we discussed about the Key sharing challenge in LoRaWAN.
-Here in this section, we try to look at how Key management is done in the Internet?.
+Here in this section, we describe how Key management is done in the Internet?.
 The objective is to check whether the same methods could be used in LoRaWAN.

 ## Key Management in the Internet